minetest/minetest/doc/README.txt

 	- Set up some options and paths
 	- Hit "Configure"
 	- Hit "Generate"
-	- VC: Open the generated .sln and build it
+	- MSVC: Open the generated .sln and build it
-	- MinGW: Browse to the build directory and run 'make'
+	  MinGW: Browse to the build directory and run 'make'

 License of Minetest-c55
 -----------------------